You are here

 Undergraduate Student Funding Possibilities

 International students are eligible for a few merit-based CU-Boulder scholarships, but must submit official ACT or SAT scores as part of the application to be considered.
-Learn more about these scholarships and other funding resources >

 There are many funding opportunities outside of the university.
 The Office of Admissions has prepared a list of financial and scholarship resources that are open to international students.